Surviving and Thriving in the Financial Services Industry

 “Millennial customers are an important group of guests in their own right.
 But their significance is more than that: They’re a unique group in terms of their impact on the rest of our customer base.
 The behaviours and expectations of the millennial group of guests tend to shape the thinking of the rest of us.”

-Digital transformation and changing consumer habits change the way they they think about good customer service in the banking sector.
+Digital transformation and changing consumer habits change the way they think about good customer service in the banking sector.

 So where to start?

 Customers expect banks to understand their needs and tailor their products and services to suit.
 Whether the consumer has just become a parent, started a business or is about to retire – all will have an impact on which product is right for them.
 Banks need to be proactive in ascertaining this information: